yostlog/documentation-website/_api-reference/index.md

 # REST API reference

-OpenSearch uses its REST API for most operations.
-This _incomplete_ section includes REST API paths, HTTP verbs, supported parameters, request body details, and example responses.
+You can use REST APIs for most operations in OpenSearch.
+The OpenSearch REST API reference includes the REST API paths, HTTP verbs, supported parameters, request body details, and example responses.

-In general, the OpenSearch REST API is no different from the Elasticsearch OSS REST API; most client code that worked with Elasticsearch OSS should also work with OpenSearch.
+Most REST APIs are included here and we are working to get full coverage.
+If any are missing, feel free to enter feedback or submit a pull request.
 {: .tip }